 I was born in Middlesex, near Heathrow Airport, but we moved to Surrey when I was a child and from there, just missing the last year of grammar school entry, I went to an independent school in London on a county scholarship.
 I went up to Cambridge to read History in 1983, and was so excited by the revolutionary moves then afoot in late medieval political history that I stayed on to do a PhD there, working with Christine Carpenter.
-I first came to Oxford in 1990, as a Junior Research Fellow at Merton College, Oxford, and spent the next three years reading widely and beginning to convert my doctoral thesis into a book, Henry VI and the Politics of Kingship (1996).
+I first came to Oxford in 1990, as a Junior Research Fellow at Merton College, and spent the next three years reading widely and beginning to convert my doctoral thesis into a book, Henry VI and the Politics of Kingship (1996).
 My first lecturing job was at the University of Wales, Aberystwyth, where I lived for a couple of years in a lovely (if crumbling) seaside house on the cliffs at Borth, looking out across the sands of Ynys Las towards Snowdonia.
-In 1997, I came to Corpus, as fellow and tutor in medieval history, and I've been here ever since.
-I've had a lot to do with undergraduate admissions, both in the College and in the History Faculty; I have sat on the Oxford Historical Monographs Committee and the editorial board of ‘The Fifteenth Century', and I am currently a Delegate of Oxford University Press; I was Senior Tutor at Corpus 2008-11 and held a Leverhulme Major Research Fellowship, 2011-14.
-At present, I am Chair of the History Faculty Board (head of department).
+In 1997, I came to Corpus, as Fellow and Tutor in Medieval History, and I've been here ever since.
+I've had a lot to do with undergraduate admissions, both in the College and in the History Faculty, and I was Director of Graduate Studies in History 2016-18; I have sat on the Oxford Historical Monographs Committee and the editorial board of ‘The Fifteenth Century', and I am currently a Delegate of Oxford University Press; I was Senior Tutor at Corpus 2008-11, Vice-President 2014-17, and held a Leverhulme Major Research Fellowship, 2011-14.
+I was Chair of the History Faculty Board (Head of Department) from 2018 to 2021.

 Research and Teaching

 My main interest as a historian lies in the nature and workings of power, looking particularly at what might be called political structures - institutions, practices, ideas and languages - and their influence on individuals and groups.
 Most of my published work deals with English political life in the later middle ages, but I've also written a book on European politics in the fourteenth and fifteenth centuries, taking a positive line with this supposedly chaotic and violent period.
 My book on Henry VI, a famously useless king, who came to the throne as a baby and ruled with astonishing inertness for a further thirty-nine years, set out to consider the framework of ideas and principles that shaped the options of leading politicians as they dealt with the problem of an inadequate ruler.
 In a series of essays, I have written more widely on the political culture of later medieval England, paying particular attention to three themes: the changes to the political system that coincided with, and in some measure stemmed from, the Wars of the Roses; the relationship between the political hierarchy and the sizeable ‘public' created by spreading literacy, vernacular literature and the notion of a ‘commune'/'community'/'common weal'; and, latterly, the political impact of neo-classicism.
-My current project is to write the New Oxford History of England volume, covering the years 1461-1547; I'm calling it ‘Renaissance England', and it is due at the press in 2023.
+My current projects are to write up the Lydon Lectures which I gave in Dublin in March 2022 on ‘Re-thinking the Wars of the Roses’, and to finish the New Oxford History of England volume, covering the years 1461-1547; I'm calling it ‘Renaissance England', and it is due at the press in the mid-2020s.

 I teach British and European History between about 1000 and about 1550, including a ‘Further Subject’ on the Wars of the Roses.
 In Corpus, I also teach courses on historiography and political ideas.
 I supervise postgraduate students on a range of topics in later medieval history, both British and European.